fserb/vscode-simple-auto-reload/README.md

 time you save a file, that tab will reload.

 If you want to stop reloading, run the command `Auto Reload: stop`.

+If you need to delay the reload, use the setting `simpleautoreload.delay`.